microsoft/vscode-docs/tutorials/docker-extension/create-registry.md

 ---
 Order: 2
 Area: docker
-TOCTitle: Getting Started
+TOCTitle: Container Registries
-PageTitle: Getting Started
+PageTitle: Container Registries
 MetaDescription: Node.js Deployment to Azure App Services with Visual Studio Code
 DateApproved: 12/18/2017
 ---

-# Create a Container Registry
+# Using Container Registries

-You need a registry to push your containerized app to once the image is built, once pushed, you will deploy directly from your registry.
+You need a container registry to push your app image to once the image is built.
+Once your image is available in a container registry, you will deploy directly from that registry.

 ## Using Azure Container Registry